afarooq07/PyBer_Analysis/README.md

 <br />

 ## Scope
-The scope of the project is the new assignment where Pyber requires a summary of ride sharing data by city type.
+The scope of the project is a new assignment where Pyber requires a summary of ride sharing data by city type.
 The goal is to create a multiple line chart that will show total weekly fares by city.
 <br />

 ## Resources